ETHOS-Labs-LLC/BYOS/docs/cfs.md

 Now that your **cFS** container is running, you need to generate a **plugin** for COSMOS that will allow COSMOS to be able to **talk** to cFS and vice-versus.

-If you want to see the entire process, expand the **Long Version** section below but for the purpose of this workshop, you can skip that section.
+If you want to see the entire process, expand the **Long Version** section below but for this workshop, you can skip that section.

 ???
 Long-Version